Bianchi period polynomials: Hecke action and congruences: Cohomology of Bianchi groups

 This isomorphism respects the action of Hecke operators.

 For Bianchi groups $\Gamma$, the virtual cohomological dimension is 2, and we get the following corollary: for all $k$

 We will use this fact below.

 The Steinberg module is well-known to be related to modular symbols; in our case of Bianchi groups, the Steinberg module is isomorphic to the space of weight 2 modular symbols that we defined above (see e.g. \cite{Ash_94}, \cite[Def.
 4]{Torrey_12}).
-We record this below. \begin{lemma} For our Bianchi groups $\Gamma$, we have an isomorphism ${\rm St} \simeq \mathcal{M}_2$ of $\Gamma$-modules. \end{lemma} Details can be found in \cite[Section 4.1.1]{Mohamed}.
+We record this below. \begin{lemma} For our Bianchi groups $\Gamma$, we have an isomorphism ${\rm St} \simeq \mathcal{M}_2$ of $\Gamma$-modules. \end{lemma} The details of this proof can be found in \cite[Section 4.1.1]{Mohamed}, although the definition of the Steinberg module is different to what we use here; the equivalence of the two definitions can be found in Section 1 of \cite{Ash_94}.